shuvupx/FRA333_HW3_6511_6517/README.md

 ## Check Question 1

-Check whether the Jacobian matrix produced by the user-defined function is consistent with the one obtained from Robotics Toolbox.
+To Check whether the Jacobian matrix produced by the user-defined function is consistent with the one obtained from Robotics Toolbox.

-**Function**

-    Check_endEffectorJacobianHW3(q: list[float]) -> np.ndarray:

-**Input**

-    The joint configuration is specified using q_input, which represents the angles of each joint in the robotic arm.

-**Return**

-    returns the Jacobian matrix calculated using the Robotics Toolbox.

 **Code**